By Judy Pister

 In the 18th century, French cuisine took the macaroon or macaron to another level.
 While sticking to the original recipe of almond paste, sugar and egg whites, they refined the shape to create a lovely cookie that is now available in specialty shops and served at weddings.
 Rather than dropping a spoonful of the mixture onto the baking sheet, the French create two perfectly formed and rounded cookies, bake them and then add a jam or other filling in the centre.
 Many times the cookie is coloured so it can be coordinated with a specific theme or table setting.
 These delectable treats have recently been introduced to North America where they are giving the cupcake craze a run for its money.
 Unfortunately, most macaroons of the kosher for Passover variety are decidedly more ordinary.
 Indeed, kosher consumers recognize the popular tin container out of which many North American Passover food manufactures sell their macaroons.

 But the kosher for Passover macaroon is coming of age.
 Variations to the simple coconut macaroon now include chocolate chip, chocolate dip, chocolate flavour and coffee flavour, to name a few.
 In recent years, some people have moved away from purchasing macaroons in a can, preferring bakery made or even homemade macaroons.

 To the joy of the many consumers that are gluten sensitive, macaroons are usually made gluten-free.
 Careful verification is still required since many variations exist from the original three ingredient recipe from centuries ago.

-In my attempt to provide some historical detail to a simple sweet and in anticipation that I have added a desire to test your baking skills, here is a macaroon recipe from Nancy Weisbrod, COR’s Director of Culinary Education.
+In my attempt to provide some historical detail to a simple sweet and in anticipation that I have added a desire to test your baking skills, here is a macaroon recipe from our friend Nancy Weisbrod.